jzemmels/blender-for-python-people/README.md

 ---

 Happy Blending! 🎨🐍
-– The Blender Python Mini-Course Team

----

-This course was almost entirely generated using ChatGPT.
+(This course was almost entirely generated using ChatGPT)